Why Zero Access Encryption Is the New Gold Standard

 Zero access encryption flips this model.
 It gives you total control, not just promises of privacy, but mathematically enforced privacy.
 Whether you’re a concerned individual, a startup founder, or a seasoned cybersecurity pro, this matters.

 What Is Zero Access Encryption?
-(And Why You Should Care)

 When email services say they use end-to-end encryption, it’s often conditional.
 For instance, some providers only encrypt emails between users on the same platform.
 Others encrypt your messages, but still store your encryption keys on their servers, meaning they can technically access your content.